 When we receive inquiries and the only question asked is “How much?”, we feel the inquirer is more concerned with the cheapest option rather than considering the time, quality and overall well-being of the puppy they are searching for.
 Just something to keep in mind during your search; much more goes into the rearing of a litter than most consider.

 We are happy to answer any questions you have for us, and ask that you keep these factors in mind as you consider the investment you are making in your new companion.
 When you think of the joy and love these companions bring to your life, we hope you realize how worthwhile this investment is.
 Additionally, while many kennels may offer a one or two year health guarantee, we go above and beyond by offering a guarantee spanning 10 years!

 “How do I begin the adoption process?”

 We have an adoption application that can be found at the bottom of this page that we use to screen our potential adopting families and get to know them a bit better.
+If you submit an application, please also send us an email to make sure we received it and to touch base with any other questions you may have.
 Please be aware that we reserve the right to deny any individual the right to adopt one of our dogs if we for some reason believe it isn’t in the best interests of all involved.

 At certain times of the year, interest in adoption peaks and we get an influx of interest at one time.
 If you were interested in a puppy and they become unavailable, we ask for your patience and understanding.
 We do not hold a puppy without receiving a deposit, and our availability can change very quickly.
 Please refrain from sending us inappropriate or vulgar messages if your puppy becomes unavailable (we only say this as it happens more than one would think).
 We are a small, family operated kennel, and we do our best to return communications in a timely manner.
 We ask for patience and your cooperation in this process as we aim to make it as enjoyable and stress-free for all involved parties.
 We just want you to get the best puppy to fit the needs of you and your family.